 Kimberly graduated with honors in 2003 from North Carolina State University with a Bachelor’s Degree in Biochemistry.
 She then pursued her passion of working with children by obtaining a Master’s Degree in 2005 from East Carolina University in Occupational Therapy.
 Kimberly has experience in working with children of all ages in a variety of settings.
 She specializes in sensory integration, feeding and oral motor development, movement disorders, handwriting, and development delays.
 Kimberly is Interactive Metronome certified and certified in the SOS Feeding Approach.

 Lauren is a Certified Occupational Therapy Assistant who graduated with her Associate of Science Degree from Pitt Community College in the Occupational Therapy Assistant Program in 2009.
-She works part-time with Carolina Therapy Connection and has advance training in sensory integration therapy, movement disorders, handwriting, and sensory-diet development.
-Lauren also works in a skilled nursing facility where she provides Occupational Therapy services in a rehabilitative clinical setting.
+She works full-time with Carolina Therapy Connection and has advance training in sensory integration therapy, movement disorders, handwriting, and sensory-diet development.
 Lauren’s special practice interests include: vestibular disorders, sensory processing, handwriting and developmental delays.

 Mandi graduated with honors from The University of North Carolina at Wilmington in 2015.
 There she received her Bachelor of Arts Degree in Psychology with a minor in Biology.
 Following graduation, she picked up and moved to Gainesville, GA where she received her Master of Science Degree in Occupational Therapy from Brenau University.
 Mandi’s practice interests include feeding and oral motor skill development, behavior modification, and sensory integration.
 It is her hope to one day gain certification in the specialty area of Feeding, Eating, and Swallowing.